fingerprintjs/fingerprintjs-pro-vue/CONTRIBUTING.md

 ### Development playground

-Repository contains packages with Vue plugin (for version 2 and 3) that can be found in [packages](./packages) directory.
+This repository contains packages with the Vue plugin (for versions 2 and 3) that can be found in the [packages](./packages) directory.
-Every package has associated examples in [examples](./examples) directory.
+Every package has associated examples in the [examples](./examples) directory.

 To watch library run `npx nx run $PROJECT_NAME:watch`, ex:
 ```shell
 npx nx run fingerprintjs-pro-vue-v2:watch
 ```

-To run example applications use `npx nx run $PROJECT_NAME:dev`, ex:
+To run the example applications use `npx nx run $PROJECT_NAME:dev`, e.g.,
 ```shell
 npx nx run spa-v2-example:dev
 ```